What is the British summer without a glass (or two) or Pimm’s?! And what better way to enjoy it than in these Pimm’s Cupcakes?

-Here in Britian we aren’t lucky when it comes to weather.
+Here in Britain we aren’t lucky when it comes to weather.
 Our ‘summer’ usually consists of a few days where it stops raining and it gets a bit warmer.
 Having said that some years we haven’t even managed to get that, or so it feels.
 So for us Brits, when the sun does come out, we make the most of it with some Pimm’s!
 I have just Googled to see how to describe Pimm’s for those of you that haven’t heard of it – it is a gin based liqueur with subtle tastes of spices and citrus; so there you go!

 You may ask why have I still called these Pimm’s Cupcakes and not Austin’s Cupcakes?
-Well I already thought that enough people outside of Britain might not know what Pimm’s was without complicating the situation further and naming them after the supermarket own version!
+Well I already thought that enough people outside of Britain might not know what Pimm’s was without complicating the situation further and naming them after a supermarket own version!

 For the cupcakes

-150g caster sugar
+- 175 g caster sugar

-3 tbsp Pimm's
+- 3 tbsp Pimm's

 For the buttercream